Photo: Members of “The Tinio Brigade”. Anti American Resistance in the Ilocos Provinces, 1899-190.

 kali arnis eskrima escrima fma

 The Battle of Manila in 1899 help push public opinion in America toward taking possession of the Philippines.
 Source: https://www.historynet.com/leland-smith-american-pow-in-1899-during-the-philippine-insurrection.htm Leland Smith: American POW in 1899 During the Philippine Insurrection The band of American Prisoners of War shuffled down a faint trail cut through the forested mountain terrain, pushed along by short, swarthy men armed with rifles.
 Existing on rice cakes and what little food they could glean from the small villages they passed through, the shoeless and ragged Americans were about used up.
 But to stop was to die, so they kept moving, higher and higher into the mountains.
 A scene out of the Vietnam War in 1966?
 Maybe Korea in 1950 or the Pacific in 1942?
 No, though the area is about the same, being Southeast Asia–the Philippines, to be exact.
 However, the year was 1899, and the Americans were prisoners in a war that just barely made the history books.
 Leland Smith was to be starved, shot at, set up in front of a firing squad and generally almost walked to death in his three months as a POW during the Philippine Insurrection, one of the United States’ more obscure police actions.
 But his ordeal was a prelude to what many GIs would suffer in the following century.
 A few years before Smith’s death, in 1975–fittingly enough perhaps, for an American soldier, on July 4–I had the privilege of interviewing him several times.
 This is the story he told me.
 A native of Iowa, Smith enlisted in the 24th Michigan Infantry in May 1898, hoping to see action in Cuba. but the Spanish-American War wouldn’t wait, and by March 1899, he found himself mustered out without ever leaving the States.
 A picture of Smith in those days shows him to be a tough, wiry-looking man of medium height with dark brown hair and sharp features…and maybe there was a little impatience in there, too.
 ‘I felt cheated,’ said Smith.
 ‘I wanted to travel and see some action, so I enlisted again in Cleveland.
 I had a little photography experience and they sent me to Fort Myers, Virginia, to join up with the Signal Corps.’
 By the time his 18th birthday rolled around, Smith was in Manila, assigned to cover U.S. troop action against the Philippine army.
 The Manila water supply was polluted at the time, and Smith remembered what a soldier told him when he arrived there: ‘Boil all Manila water for 24 hours.
 Then throw it away and drink beer.’
 The war in the Philippines had taken a strange twist.
 American troops supposedly sent to help the Filipinos oust the Spanish were now busy fighting Filipino soldiers.
 Their leader, Emilio Aguinaldo, had earlier welcomed the arrival of the U.S. troops, but friction between the two armies had broken out.
 Not the least of the causes was the refusal of the American authorities to allow Filipino troops, who had helped liberate Manila, into the city after the Spanish capitulation–a grave insult.
 When it began to look as if the U.S. government’s plans for the Philippines didn’t include giving them immediate independence, Aquinaldo started having second thoughts.
 One thing led to another, and, on February 4, 1899, hostilities between American and Filipino troops broke out, and the United States found itself with a brand-new war on its hands.
 At first, Smith was assigned to tag along with the telegraph section of the Signal Corps.
 Later, along with a Corporal Saulsbery, he was told to take his cameras and ‘go out and make contact with the enemy.’
 As it turned out, he made a lot closer contact then he wanted to.
 ‘We had to carry three or four large cameras in haversacks on our backs,’ Smith said.
 ‘One was a 5×7-inch film camera, but the others were big 8x10s.
 We had to lug around the glass plates they used, too.
 ‘We stopped to eat at any Army unit we happened to be near at the time, moving along with the combat troops, taking pictures of whatever we felt like,’ he said.
 ‘Then we went back to Manila every week or so to develop what we had shot.’
 In October 1899, Smith and Saulsbery, who was recently out of the Army hospital in Bacoor after a bout with some illness, were near San Isidro, north of Manila.
 ‘We were under fire from the town,’ said Smith, ‘and the weather was lousy.
 It rained all the time and we were constantly dodging guerrilla sharpshooters.
 The corporal started getting sick again and when we moved west, over toward Arayat, he decided to go back to the hospital.’
 On October 18, 1899, the two soldiers, on foot, headed down a tributary of the Papanga River.
 They soon met a gunboat steaming upstream.
 It drifted to a halt opposite the two men on the bank and out stepped Maj.
 Gen. Harry Ware Lawton, who asked them, ‘What are you two men about?’
 ‘Corporal Saulsbery and Private Smith, Sir,’ Smith replied.
 ‘The corporal is pretty sick, General.
-Maybe the fever. … [Read more...]
+Maybe the fever.
+Anyway, we’re trying to get downstream to the railroad.’
+The … [Read more...]

 U.S. WAR CRIMES IN THE PHILIPPINES, (1898-1899).
 By World Future Fund

 U.S. WAR CRIMES IN THE PHILIPPINES Courtesy of: http://www.worldfuturefund.org/wffmaster/Reading/war.crimes/US/U.S.Philippines.htm .
 The U.S. occupation of the Philippine Islands came about as a result of military operations against the Spanish Empire during the Spanish-American war of 1898-99.
 The seizure of the Philippines by the United States, however, was not unplanned.
 American eyes had been set on the Philippines since before the outbreak of war.
 To many prominent Americans, establishing a colony in the Philippines was a logical extension of the nation's "manifest destiny" to play a leading role on the world stage.
 An expanded American presence in Asia was also thought to have significant commercial advantages for the nation, since American companies could then participate directly in large Asian markets.
 For all the alleged advantages to possessing the Philippines, no thought was given to whether or not native Filipinos would welcome American as opposed to Spanish rule.
 The Filipinos were of course never informed of American intentions to stay in the Philippines.
 This turned out to be a serious error.
 By 1898 Filipinos had already shed a considerable amount of blood since rising up in 1896 to free themselves from Spanish domination.
 They would not take kindly to a change in colonial administration from Spain to the United States.
 The First Philippine Republic and the End of Spanish Rule On May 1, 1898, an American fleet under Dewey sailed into Manila harbor and quickly destroyed a small force of Spanish ships anchored there.
 Plans for Dewey to commence offensive operations against the Spanish in the Philippines had originated several months before, in February, when Assistant Secretary for the Navy, Theodore Roosevelt, had cabled Dewey to say "Your duty will be to see that the Spanish squadron does not leave the Asiatic coast ... start offensive operations in Philippine Islands."[1]
 Because a considerable number of Spanish troops remained stationed throughout the Philippines, including a large force in Manila itself, American diplomats urged resistance leader Emilio Aguinaldo to return to the Philippines from exile in Hong Kong.
 Before journeying to his homeland, Aguinaldo, who was overjoyed at the American declaration of war on Spain, cabled resistance members the following message, which clearly expresses his belief that the Americans had come to liberate his people: "Divine Providence is about to place independence within our reach.
 The Americans, not from mercenary motives, but for the sake of humanity and the lamentations of so many persecuted people have considered it opportune to extend their protecting mantle to our beloved country. ...
 At the present moment an American squadron is preparing to sail to the Philippines.
 The Americans will attack by sea and prevent any re-enforcements coming from Spain. ...
 We insurgents must attack by land. ...
 There where you see the American flag flying, assemble in number; they are our redeemers!"[2]
 Aguinaldo sent another message several days later expressing the same confidence in American altruism: "Filipinos, the great nation, North America, cradle of liberty and friendly on that account to the liberty of our people ... has come to manifest a protection ... which is disinterested towards us, considering us with sufficient civilization to govern by ourselves this our unhappy land."[3]
 Energized by the seemingly fortunate turn of events, the Filipinos immediately went on the offensive.
 Within weeks Aguinaldo's insurgents had pushed the Spanish back to Manila.
 Fighting would continue for another two months, until American forces arrived in enough numbers to complete the defeat of Spanish troops holed up in Manila.
 Aguinaldo and his men were ecstatic with their victory and on June 12, 1898 they proclaimed Filipino independence.
 The First Philippine Republic had been founded.
 What the Americans Promised the Filipinos The declaration of a Philippine Republic should not have come as a shock to the Americans.
 No American military commander or politician had formally promised the Filipinos independence after the end of fighting, but this is not the impression that motivated Emilio Aguinaldo and his men.
 Statements made by several of the participants in these events suggest that by supporting the armed resistance of Filipinos to the Spanish, the United States was de facto guaranteeing the Filipinos their independence.
 For example, American Consul Wildman in Hong Kong wrote at the time, "the United States undertook this war [against Spain] for the sole purpose of relieving the Cubans from the cruelties under which they were suffering and not for the love of conquests or the hope of gain.
 They are actuated by precisely the same feelings for the Filipinos."[4]
-Admiral Dewey emphasized that during the liberation of the islands the Filipinos had cooperated directly … [Read more...]
+Admiral Dewey emphasized that during the liberation of the islands the Filipinos had cooperated directly with every American request, as … [Read more...]

 The Bolomen of the Revolution by Perry Gil S. Mallari , FIGHT Times Editor